roselandroche/roselandroche/README.md

 - Expanding my knowledge of testing on the front and back end

 - Learning more programming languages (ex.
-Java, PHP, Drupal)
+Java, PHP, Drupal, WordPress)

 ### :airplane: Fun facts: